In Texas, Big Tech's Liberal Leanings Take a Back Seat

 Indeed, the governor's directive about trans youth was just the latest in a series of laws and orders targeting social issues, including voting, reproductive and gun rights.
 But for a state that has seen such an influx of new voices -- Texas has the ninth-largest economy in the world, is the third-fastest growing state and has added more people than any other state in the past decade -- the overall public response to this slew of laws and orders affecting individual rights has not been as resounding as political observers expected.
 That's especially the case when it comes to the booming tech community, which has played a key role in the state's expansion in recent years.

-That dynamic underscores the tradeoff that tech companies -- and the liberal employees who have move to Texas -- must reconcile as their values collide with their wallets.
+That dynamic underscores the tradeoff that tech companies -- and the liberal employees who have moved to Texas -- must reconcile as their values collide with their wallets.

 Tech and Texas have become intrinsically linked.
 It's no coincidence that the so-called Texas Miracle, which refers to a decade-long period of economic expansion after the Great Recession, has continued as technology companies relocate or expand in the Lone Star State.
 The companies include the likes of Tesla, Oracle, Hewlett Packard, Apple, Google and Amazon.